habi/acinar-analysis-manuscript/manuscript.md

 This is especially the case when the comparison is done in groups of animals processed in parallel and counted by the same operator.
 We assessed the same lungs as Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013], but performed our assessement based on a very different imaging method and with two different persons performing the stereological assessment at two very different points in time.
 This may explain the relative factor of 5.04 that we found as a difference.
+Even if it was shown that the right lower lobe represents a valid sample for the entire lung [@doi:10.3109/01902149009087879; @doi:10.1152/ajplung.00325.2016], we cannot rule out a contribution to the factor by regional differences in the lung which we can not account for in the present study.

 ![Number of alveoli based on data from Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013] together with our linearly scaled data (our data multiplied by 5.04).
   Values are plotted with a band of the width of their standard deviation.](images/fig08.png){#fig:08}

 ### Volumes of individual alveoli